 - Anecdotally there are fewer than 100 LIS professionals in Australia identifying as Aboriginal or Torres Strait Islander; we don’t ask Members to respond to diversity questions so we don’t know exactly how many Indigenous people are part of the Association.

 - Every major ALIA conference, event and meeting commences with a welcome to country or an acknowledgement of country.

-- A library services for Indigenous communities course has been scheduled for 2018.
+- ALIA offers a library services for Indigenous communities course.

 - We are long term supporters of the Indigenous Literacy Foundation, providing free promotion through our newsletters and conferences.

-- In 2018, we ran a joint promotion with Booktopia, offering a variety of Indigenous Australian children’s books, with 5% of the value of sales donated to the Indigenous Literacy Foundation.
+- In 2018 and 2019, we ran a joint promotion with Booktopia, with 5% of the value of sales donated to the Indigenous Literacy Foundation.